 How Is "Film School" Defined for This List?

-I’m categorizing film school as a school where film is a priority.
-These schools are either conservatories, or they have specialized film schools within the larger university.
+I'm categorizing film school as a school where film is a priority.
+These schools are either conservatories or have specialized film schools within a larger university.

 As a graduate of USC's film school, I know from experience that going to film school has many advantages.
 You'll be surrounded by students and teachers who will inspire you, help you with your projects, and will likely be your future colleagues.
 Furthermore, you'll be at a college that doesn't view your passion as simply an extracurricular.